The 7 Habits of Highly Effective Sleepers: Wake Up Refreshed And Recharged

 6. Understanding personal sleep requirements

-7. Seeking professional when required.
+7. Seeking professional assistance when required.

 Drawn from an amalgamation of scientific research studies and expert advice, this comprehensive guide seeks to provide readers with an evidence-based approach to improving their own sleep habits.